-Basking turtle surveys were completed between 10 a.m. and 5 p.m., depending on air temperature.
-Where possible, basking turtle survey observations and waterbird breeding survey observations were simultaneously recorded during the overlapping survey period of 10 a.m. to 1:30 p.m.
+Where possible, surveys were combined with waterbird surveys and breeding bird surveys during favourable weather conditions to gain efficiencies, and were completed between 10 a.m. and 5 p.m., depending on air temperature.
 Appropriate weather conditions for basking turtle surveys are sunny or partially sunny conditions at times when potential basking sites are receiving full sunlight (Cobb 2012, pers. comm.).
 Surveys were not conducted when it was heavily overcast, raining or when winds were above 50 km/hr.